-- We recommend that the online interaction is further developed by the use of technologies such as virtual/augmented reality and simulation/games, use of data analytics to monitor and support students etc. and that the full affordances of the online platform are fully used. - We recommend that further attention be given to enhancing the interactive elements in the programme's online platform to provide personal feedback to student input. - We recommend that innovating assessment practice (e.g. use of open book exams) continues after the pandemic as it is more suitable for this type of programme and discipline. - We recommend that there is a clear student facing narrative on how the learning environment of the conventional Programme integrates face to face and online components so that the students benefit from the affordances of the blended learning environment.
+- We recommend that the induction becomes compulsory for all students as this will help with learning support and the students benefitting further from the affordances of the learning platform - We recommend that staff professional development around distance and online learning becomes part of a professional accreditation programme. - We recommend that the online interaction is further developed by the use of technologies such as virtual/augmented reality and simulation/games, use of data analytics to monitor and support students etc. and that the full affordances of the online platform are fully used.
+In order to ensure full compliance, the panel suggests: - The University develops an implementation plan to indicate how they will seek to integrate the enhanced online functions mentioned which could include, but not be limited to, the use of technologies such as virtual/augmented reality and simulation/games, use of data analytics to monitor and support students. - Further attention be given to enhancing the interactive elements in the programme's online platform to provide personalised feedback to student input. - It is not intended that this be completed by the end of the review process rather that there is a firm intention at institutional level to move in this direction. - We recommend that innovating assessment practice (e.g., use of open book exams) continues after the pandemic as it is more suitable for this type of programme and discipline eqar/// enga.